onoufriosm/redux-setup-guide/README.md

 1. Include the entity along with its nested relationships in `src/redux/index.js`
 2. Call `getReducers` for this entity in `src/redux/reducers/index.js`

-With these two lines of code we can perform all the actions described in the [Actions](#actions) section for this entity
+With these **two** lines of code we can perform all the actions described in the [Actions](#actions) section for this entity

+Then, using the react-redux containers explained [later](#react-redux) in this guide, you can start doing your api call in React in no time!

 ## Understanding the Guide